 - have been eligible for Social Security disability benefits for 24 months

-- have a chronic illness such as Lou Gehrig’s Disease (ALS), end-stage kidney disease (ESRD), cardiovascular disease, or cancer
+- have a chronic illness such as amyotrophic lateral sclerosis (ALS) or end stage kidney disease (ESRD)

-Your first opportunity to enroll in Medicare New Mexico coverage is during your initial enrollment period.
+The initial enrollment period is your first opportunity to enroll in Medicare New Mexico coverage.
 This 7-month period starts 3 months before the month you turn 65, includes your birth month, and stretches 3 months after your turn 65.
 You can enroll in Medicare parts A and B during this time.

-Your next opportunity to enroll in Medicare is during the open enrollment period from January 1 to March 31 of each year, or during the annual enrollment period from October 15 to December 7 of each year.
+Other times you can enroll in Medicare include the open enrollment period (January 1 to March 31) and annual enrollment period (October 15 to December 7).